Wanderlust: Noun: A strong desire to travel: "a man consumed by wanderlust".

 Pro-Israelite:

 Pro-Israelite: That's funny, I don't remember saying anything of the sort.
 This video was simply something I found interesting.
 And okay seriously, you can stop attacking me, it's only showing that you're aiming to beat me in this argument instead of finding out the truth.
 Also,you have STILL failed to answer my previous question.
-But I'm sick of talking about this, I'm sure we'll talk again, but at the moment I'm reading about the Arab-Jewish/Palestinian-Israeli conflict enough as is.
+But I'm sick of talking about this, I'm sure we'll talk again, but at the moment I'm reading about the Arab-Jewish/Palestinian-Is

 Me: Haha, okay, maybe I was quick to jump to the gun there.
 I assumed you sent it in response to my video.
 Regardless of your motives or the way you see it, whoever that Australian dude is, he's an uber-stereotyping ultra-Conservative.